On the Complexity of Hazard-Free Formulas: Open problems

-The first author would like to thank Maya Baruch for her invaluable discussions on various topics, insightful feedback on the proofs, and support in articulating ideas clearly.
-She is also grateful to Ido Weinstein and Rotem Zaluf for their willingness to listen to her early ideas, which contributed to identifying and correcting mistakes in the initial stages of this project.
+\begin{acks} The first author would like to thank Maya Baruch for her invaluable discussions on various topics, insightful feedback on the proofs, and support in articulating ideas clearly.
+She is also grateful to Ido Weinstein and Rotem Zluf for their willingness to listen to her early ideas, which contributed to identifying and correcting mistakes in the initial stages of this project. \end{acks}